 My research intertwines philosophy of physics, general philosophy of science, and metaphysics of science.
 I’m mainly focused on four research areas.

-[2] Thermodynamics and statistical physics: I'm interested in the foundations of thermodynamics and statistical mechanics, especially the applicability of statistical mechanics and thermodynamics to unconventional domains, such as gravitating systems like globular clusters of stars.
-These theories help us understand the behaviour of these systems, but the standard application of concepts like equilibrium is problematic.
-Probing the physics of these atypical systems leads us to reconsider the very foundations of thermodynamics and statistical mechanics.
+[2] Thermodynamics and statistical physics: I'm interested in the foundations of thermodynamics and statistical mechanics, especially the applicability of statistical mechanics and thermodynamics to unconventional domains, such as gravitating systems like globular clusters.
+Although these theories are successful in describing such systems, standard applications of concepts such as equilibrium are problematic, prompting a reconsideration of the foundations of thermodynamics and statistical mechanics.

-[3] Spacetime theories: As part of SNF’s “Temporal Existence” project, my work addresses the structure of spacetime theories, particularly the metaphysics of space and time, examining both classical settings (e.g. Newton-Cartan theory) and relativistic and cosmological contexts.
-I focus especially on the relations between space, time, and spacetime, with particular attention to what physics reveals about simultaneity and the unification of space and time into spacetime.
+[3] Spacetime theories: As part of SNF’s “Temporal Existence” project, my work addresses the structure of spacetime theories and particularly the metaphysics of space and time, examining both classical settings (e.g. Newton-Cartan theory) and relativistic and cosmological contexts.
+I focus especially on the relationship between space, time, and spacetime, with particular attention to what physics reveals about simultaneity and the unification of space and time into spacetime.